VERIFY THAT THE FUND IS ELIGIBLE FOR THE SRI LABEL

 On that basis, an initial analysis is conducted to verify whether the SRI label eligibility criteria are met.
 If they are, the application is admissible and the fund can move to the second step.

-For further information on eligibility criteria, please refer to section I of Annex II of the order of 8 January 2016.
+For further information on eligibility criteria, please refer to:

 VERIFY THAT THE FUND MEETS THE LABELLING CRITERIA